Twins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have come away with 16 wins in the 42 contests they have been listed as the underdogs in this season.
+- The Twins have been victorious in 17, or 39.5%, of the 43 contests they have been chosen as underdogs in this season.

-- This season, Minnesota has won three of its 10 games, or 30%, when it's the underdog by at least +125 on the moneyline.
+- Minnesota has a record of 1-2 in games where sportsbooks have it as underdogs of at least +165 on the moneyline.

-- Sportsbooks have implied with the moneyline set for this matchup that the Twins have a 44.4% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Twins have a 37.7% chance of pulling out a win.

-- So far this season, Minnesota and its opponents have hit the over in 65 of its 134 games with a total.
+- Minnesota and its opponents have hit the over in 65 of its 135 games with a total this season.

 - In 11 games with a line this season, the Twins have a mark of 4-7-0 against the spread.